 If an active DB Plan member dies from occupational causes, the spouse may receive a monthly pension from the DB Plan.
 When death is due to occupational causes and there is no surviving spouse, the DB Plan member's dependent child(ren) may receive a monthly pension until the child(ren) is(are) no longer dependents.
 If the member does not have a spouse or dependent children at the time of death, a lump-sum death benefit is payable to the named beneficiary(ies).
 The amount of the occupational death pension is 40% of the member's base salary at the time of death.
 The amount of the occupational death pension changes on the date the DB Plan member's normal retirement would have occurred if the DB Plan member had lived.
 The new benefit is based on the DB Plan member's average base salary at the time of death and the credited service, including service that would have accrued if the DB Plan member had lived and continued to work until normal retirement.
-If benefits are payable under the 1% supplemental contribution provision, benefits are not payable under the spouse may receive a monthly 50% joint and survivor option benefit based on the member's credited service and average base salary at the time of death.
+If benefits are payable under the 1% supplemental contribution provision, benefits are not payable under this provision.
+If the death was from nonoccupational causes, and the DB Plan member was vested, the spouse may receive a monthly 50% joint and survivor option benefit based on the member's credited service and average base salary at the time of death.
 If the DB Plan member is not married or vested, a lump-sum death benefit is payable to the named beneficiary(ies).